 Coming Soon to the Santa Ana Zoo

 The Santa Ana Zoo is currently undergoing $70 million in upgrades, new animals and attractions as part of a 20-year master plan.
-The first part of the plan is currently underway with a $6.6 million Giant River otter exhibit called Amazon’s Edge and children’s splash pad next to the exhibit.
-The Zoo hopes to open the exhibit by the summer of 2023 and will allow visitors to see the otters playing underwater while monkeys swing through the aerial trail system above.
+The first part of the plan is currently underway with a $6.6 million Giant River Otter exhibit called Amazon’s Edge and children’s splash pad next to the exhibit.
+The Zoo hopes to open the exhibit by the end of 2023 and will allow visitors to see the otters playing underwater while monkeys swing through the aerial trail system above.